 Q: A Slate headline: “Stop Comparing Fukushima to Chernobyl.”
 Huh?
 We can’t compare two nuclear accidents because one was much worse?
 Isn’t that what a comparison is?
 Many people seem to think “compare” just means finding things equivalent.
 But how might one express such equivalence?
 We need a word, perhaps “equivalate.”

 A: English does seem to need a verb meaning “to regard as equivalent” or “to find similar.”

-We do have a lot of verbs that come close: “approximate,” “equal,” “imitate,” “liken,” “match,” “parallel,” “resemble,” and so on.
-But they’re not quite there.
-The verb “equate” probably comes closest, but it means to make equivalent as well as to regard as equivalent.
+“Liken” is sometimes appropriate, and a lot of verbs come close: “approximate,” “equal,” “imitate,” “match,” “parallel,” “resemble,” and so on.
+But they’re not quite there, or might not always do.
+The verb “equate,” for example, can mean to make equivalent as well as to regard as equivalent.

 Actually, there is a verb that’s equal to the task, “equivale,” but it’s considered rare or obsolete.
 English adapted it in the early 17th century from the French équivaloir, which is derived from the Late Latin æquivalēre (to have equal force).